-It might seem strange to be reading about pet medical aid on a financial blog; but have you ever considered the financial stress of a medical emergency for your pet?
+It might seem strange to be reading about finding the best pet medical aid on a financial blog; but have you ever considered the financial stress of a medical emergency for your pet?
 Even just “normal” visits to the vet can be expensive, so pet medical aid is certainly something worth thinking about.

 Here is my kitty, Xena the Princess Warrior.
 I haven’t taken out any medical aid for her yet and I’ve been very lucky regarding expenses.
 But, there is a risk and it’s something worth considering when looking at things like my Emergency Fund or even my cash flow.